Nastel/jkool-client-java-api/README.md

     jkQuery.connect();
 ```

-The next step is to setup default callback handlers (optional but recommended).
+The next step is to set up default callback handlers (optional but recommended).
 Default callback handlers are called for responses not
 associated with any specific query or subscription.

 ```java